BittyIO/lending-contracts/README.md

 ## Deployments

-For deploying BendDAO Lending Protocol, you can use the available scripts located at `package.json`.
+For deploying bitty Lending Protocol, you can use the available scripts located at `package.json`.
 For a complete list, run `npm run` to see all the tasks.

 ### Prepare
 ```